CommanderOutpost/ppttext-extractor/README.md

 # ppttext-extractor
-Welcome to the PPTText Extractor, a web application that allows you to easily extract text from PowerPoint (PPTX) files.
-This web app is a handy tool for those, who want to work with text data from presentations.
+Welcome to the PPTText Extractor, an api that allows you to easily extract text from PowerPoint (PPTX) files.
+This api is a handy tool for those, who want to work with text data from presentations.

 ## Table of Contents
 1. Introduction